aallai/sim_driving/README.md

 **4. Appropriate training data**

 The original training data was somewhat noisy.
-With this this data, the car to drive around the track, but would occasionally swerve or significantly cross the yellow lines.
-I eventually remedied this by collecting cleaner data and fine tuning the original model.
+With this this data, the car could drive around the track, but would occasionally swerve or significantly cross the yellow lines.
+I eventually reduced these problems by collecting cleaner data and fine tuning the original model.
 During data collection, I tried to use the mouse as much as possible, and also tried to have the same amount of clockwise and counter-clockwise driving data.
 I also included footage of the car driving on the second track.

 **Model Architecture and Training Strategy**